Paul Gross

-Paul Michael Gross OC (born April 30, 1959) is a Canadian actor, director, writer, producer, and musician born in Calgary, Alberta.

-Gross is known for his lead role as Constable Benton Fraser in the popular Canadian television series Due South as well as for his 2008 war film Passchendaele, which he wrote, produced, directed, and starred in.
-Gross acted as executive producer on Due South and in addition to starring, wrote seven episodes including the two-part series finale, and wrote and sang songs for the soundtrack of the series.
-He later found success with another Canadian television series, Slings & Arrows and Republic of Doyle.
+Paul Michael Gross OC (born April 30, 1959) is a Canadian actor, film and television director, screenwriter, playwright, and producer.
+He rose to fame for his lead role as RCMP Constable Benton Fraser on the popular Canadian television series Due South (1994–1997).
+He won three Gemini Awards for his work on the series, two for acting and one for writing.

+Gross subsequently had success with two other Canadian television series, Slings & Arrows and Republic of Doyle.
+He made his film directorial debut with the cult comedy Men with Brooms, which spawned a television series of the same name.
+He wrote, directed, produced, and starred in the 2008 war film Passchendaele, which won the Genie Award for Best Motion Picture.

+At the 3rd Canadian Screen Awards in 2015, he received the Earle Grey Award for lifetime achievement.
+That same year, he was awarded the Order of Canada for “his contributions to Canadian film and television, as an actor, writer and director.”

 Early life

-Gross was born in Calgary, Alberta, the son of Renie Gross (née Dunne), a writer and art historian, and Robert "Bob" Gross, a career soldier, colonel, and tank commander.
+Gross was born in Calgary, Alberta, the son of Renie Gross (née Dunne), a writer and art historian of Irish descent, and Robert "Bob" Gross, a career soldier, colonel, and tank commander.
 His family moved to Arlington, Virginia in his adolescence, where Gross attended Yorktown High School.
 He credits drama teacher Timothy Jecko as his inspiration for becoming an actor: "I'm not sure where I would have ended up otherwise."

 Career

 Gross studied acting at the University of Alberta in Edmonton, but he left during the third year of his study.
 He went back later to complete the half-credit needed to receive his fine arts degree.
 He appeared in several stage productions, such as Hamlet and Romeo and Juliet.
 Other productions in which he appeared include Observe the Sons of Ulster Marching Towards the Somme and As You Like It.
-His student work The Deer and the Antelope Play was co-produced by the university’s department of drama and Theatre Network, and won both the Clifford E. Lee National Playwriting Award and the Alberta Culture Playwriting Award.
+His student work The Deer and the Antelope Play was co-produced by the university's department of drama and Theatre Network, and won both the Clifford E. Lee National Playwriting Award and the Alberta Culture Playwriting Award.

 After the play Successful Strangers, Gross starred in his first movie, Turning to Stone.

 He wrote and directed the curling movie Men with Brooms.
 Gross starred in the television series Slings & Arrows from 2003 to 2006 alongside his wife Martha Burns, which The A.V.
 Club called "one of TV's greatest shows".